GeoSkiis/arrow-detection-training/README.md

 ### Tips

-- Only use images with all 4 arrows
+- Only use images with all 4 arrows (annotate all 4 arrows)
 - Zoom in to the maximum amount until you start seeing individual pixels
 - Click create polygons and click along the inside of the arrow
 - Example below: